min2ha/ukwa-site/content/target/47190/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: some legal, constitutional and financial unknowns

 This Commons Library briefing looks at some of the basic ‘unknowns’ relating to Brexit.
 The unknowns cover areas such as a role for the UK Parliament and the devolved legislatures in the Brexit process, relations with the EU institutions, the economic impact on the UK, and changes to citizens’ rights